How to Repaint and Refinish a Table Top

 Once you remove the majority of the stain, move to sandpaper.
 The sandpaper will smooth the finish, remove more of the old stain, and prep the wood for restaining.

 Start with 100-grit sandpaper, then switch to 150-grit and finally 220-grit.
 In this example, it was hand-sanded.
-You can use an orbital sander, but be gentle, so you do not dent, nick, or misshape the wood.
+You can use an orbital sander, but be gentle so that you do not dent, nick, or misshape the wood.

 Prep for Stain, Sealant, or Paint